adarshrhegde/spark-pagerank/README.md

 4. The list of tuples is fed into the Page Rank algorithm and page ranks are calculated for each item (professor/publication venue)

+Input:

-Input: The input file can loaded in the file system or hdfs.
-The path to the file needs to be provided as an argument. (e.g.
+The input file can loaded in the file system or hdfs.
+The path to the file needs to be provided as an argument. (e.g. "//hdfs://quickstart.cloudera:8020/user/spark/dblp.xml")

-"//hdfs://quickstart.cloudera:8020/user/spark/dblp.xml")
+Output:

-Output: The output of the program is a file with mapping of (K->V) pairs where K is the professor/publication venue and V is the page rank value.
+The output of the program is a file with (K->V) pairs where K is the professor/publication venue and V is the page rank value.

 Config: